When you deal with clients they may make important business decisions based on the advice or data, which you give them.

 Defamation

-Your legal defence fees
+Your legal defence fees; and

-Compensation costs if the claim was successful
+Compensation costs (if the claim was successful).